DacoTaco/priiloader/README.md

 ## What do I need to install Priiloader? #

 **All you need is a way of booting homebrew.
+(Homebrew Channel recommended)**
-(Homebrew Channel recommended)**<br>If you have The Homebrew Channel 1.0.7 or above, you don't need any patched IOS at all!<br>If you don't, then a patched IOS36 is required. (*Although it is recommended to just update the HBC.*)
+If you have The Homebrew Channel 1.0.7 or above, you don't need any patched IOS at all!
+If you don't, then a patched IOS36 is required. (*Although it is recommended to just update the HBC.*)

 Priiloader itself needs no hacked IOS at all.
 (Hell, we recommend using unpatched IOS...)